lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 In a Composite Device, which contains multiple Attesters, a collection of Evidence statements is obtained.
-Imagine that each Attester returns its Evidence together with a certification path.
+In this scenario, each Attester returns its Evidence together with a certification path.
 As a result, multiple EvidenceBundle structures, each carrying an EvidenceStatement and the corresponding CertificateAlternative structure with the certification path as provided by each Attester, are included in the CSR.